davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.fraction/index.md

 #### Student Outcomes

 - Exposure to object interaction.
-- Exposure to making method calls.
+- Exposure to making method calls on object references.
 - Exposure to integer divide and type conversion.
 - Putting defensive programming into practice.